memgraph/orb/docs/view-default.md

 ### Property `simulation`

 Fine-grained D3 simulation engine settings.
+They include `isPhysicsEnabled`, `alpha`, `centering`, `collision`, `links`, `manyBody`, and `positioning`.
+You can use `isPhysicsEnabled` to enable or disable physics.
+You can read more about the other settings on the official [`d3-force docs`](https://github.com/d3/d3-force).
 This may be condensed into fewer, more abstract settings in the future.

 ### Property `zoomFitTransitionMs`